-- Try to fill your prescriptions at the same pharmacy: This will better enable your pharmacist to do a comprehensive review of your medications each time one is filled.
+- Try to fill your prescriptions at the same pharmacy: This will better enable your pharmacist to do a comprehensive review of your medications each time you fill a prescription.

 - Clear out old drugs: Get rid of expired or unused medicines by taking advantage of a drug-takeback program to ensure your safety and the safety of others in your household.

-That said, acetaminophen isn't risk-free.
+That said, acetaminophen isn’t risk-free.
 Taking too much can lead to severe liver damage.
-And just like other medications, “there are a lot of drug interactions that could potentially exist with acetaminophen, too,” Ferreri says.
+And just as with other medications, “there are a lot of drug interactions that could potentially exist with acetaminophen, too,” Ferreri says.
 So talk to a professional before you take it.